YNHoogendoorn/DataResults/README.md

-# DataResults
+# Data and results
 Contains data and results of papers written by Y.N.
-Hoogendoorn
+Hoogendoorn.
+Each subfolder is for a specific paper.